-This page and the links below are essential reading if you’re racing (particularly if you are coxing or steering), briefing crews, or driving a trailer to Putney or Furnivall Gardens.
+This page and the links below are essential reading if you’re racing (particularly if you are coxing or steering), briefing crews, or driving a trailer to Putney or Furnivall Gardens, or are driving to or boating from Duke’s Meadows.

 - Safeguarding policy.